 WFA 4233/6233.
 LIMNOLOGY.
 (3) (Prerequisite: WFA 3133 or consent of instructor).
 Two hour lecture.
 Four hour laboratory.
 The physical, chemical and biological processes underlying the function and productivity of freshwater ecosystems.
 Fall Only.

 WFA 4243.
 WILDLIFE TECHNIQUES.
-(3) (Prerequisite: Junior or Senior standing or Consent of instructor).
+(3) (Prerequisite: Sophomore standing or consent of instructor).
 Two hour lecture.
 Four hour laboratory.
 Contemporary research and management techniques and tools for wildlife populations and habitats.
 Spring Only.

 Department of Wildlife, Fisheries and Aquaculture